SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 I use generic data types to compose the strucure, and creator functions for the specific instances.

-Here is the generic code for handling the parent/child structure.
+Here is generic code for handling a parent/child structure.
 For each row, I grab the parent and the child, group by the key, and then compose a parent with a list of children.